turingschool/curriculum/tutorials/internal_testing/rspec_practices.markdown

 end
 ```

-It is often tempting to simply generate a nearly identical version for `Video`.
+It is tempting to copy/paste the code to the `Video` examples.
 The RSpec framework provides functionality to assist with sharing characteristics across different models through `shared_examples`

 ```ruby
 shared_examples "a published document" do